fallen-icarus/cardano-loans/README.md

 changing of the lender address.
 In this scenario, the Key NFT would be "moving" to a new UTxO which means it would be found in the transaction inputs, as opposed to the reference inputs.

-When updating the address for multiple loans, **The order of the update outputs matter!** The rules are exactly the same as when accepting offers: the order of the corresponding collateral outputs must be in the same order as the update inputs *and* the corresponding Key NFT outputs must be in the same order as the update inputs.
+When updating the address for multiple loans, **the order of the update outputs matter!** The rules are exactly the same as when accepting offers: the order of the corresponding collateral outputs must be in the same order as the update inputs *and* the corresponding Key NFT outputs must be in the same order as the update inputs.
 You can still have other outputs mixed in.
 This order restriction dramatically improves performance, but shouldn't negatively impact composability.

-##### Claiming Expired Collateral
+#### Claiming Expired Collateral

 Whoever controls the Key NFT for a loan is able to claim any collateral when the loan expires.
 Lenders can claim the collateral for multiple expired loans as long as they control all required Key NFTs.

+At a high-level, claiming expired collateral entails spending the Active UTxO, and burning all beacons for that loan including the Key NFT (ie, two Loan ID beacons must be burned).

-To claim the collateral for an expired loan, all of the following must be true:
+At a low-level, all of the following must be true:

 - The Active UTxO being claimed must have an `ActiveDatum`.
 - The Active UTxO being claimed must be spent using the `SpendWithKeyNFT` redeemer.